Necolizer/RM-PRT/README.md

-# GCMRM
+# Enhanced RM-GPT
-Generic Cross-Modal Robotics Manipulation in High-precision Environment
+A Comprehensive Robotics Manipulation Benchmark Integrated with GPT